 One in eight people will develop cancer in a lifetime.
-“We raise awareness so we can catch it early, but it’s better to prevent it all together,” said Abigail Byrnes, MD, an oncologist on the medical staff at Baptist Health Corbin.
+“We raise awareness so we can catch it early, but it’s better to prevent it altogether,” said Abigail Byrnes, MD, an oncologist on the medical staff at Baptist Health Corbin.
 Here’s how:

 - Schedule screenings.
 Finding cancer in its early stages is critical for the best outcome.
 Dr. Byrnes recommends asking your doctor which screenings may be right for you.